Manuela Schär wins $7,000 for herself and chosen charity in Abbott World Marathon Majors Accumulator at 2020 Virgin Money London Marathon

 - Sprint 4: $1,000

-Two-time Virgin Money London Marathon champion Schär finished a surprise runner-up in the elite women’s wheelchair race behind Nikita den Boer (NED) but she did have reason to celebrate as she won the highest prize pot in the AbbottWMM Accumulator of all athletes in both men’s and women’s wheelchair races.
+Two-time Virgin Money London Marathon champion Schär finished a surprise runner-up in the elite women’s wheelchair race behind Nikita den Boer (NED).
+But she did have reason to celebrate as she won the highest prize pot in the AWMM Accumulator of all athletes in both men’s and women’s wheelchair races.

-Schär won sprints one and two in the women’s wheelchair race to earn $7,000 and chose the Weir Archer Academy as the beneficiary of Abbott’s match-funding.
+Schär won sprints one and two in the women’s wheelchair race to earn $7,000 and chose the Weir Archer Academy as the beneficiaries of Abbott’s pledge to match-fund the prize-winning total.

-Eventual 2020 Virgin Money London Marathon champion den Boer won $3,000 as the winner of sprints three and four and chose Wheelpower to receive the World Marathon Majors donation.
+Eventual 2020 Virgin Money London Marathon champion den Boer won $3,000 by being the fastest on sprints three and four and chose Wheelpower to receive the Abbott donation.